 The Research Development Program (RDP) prepares students to be successful in securing funding through grant making activities.
-This can include 1) research funding or 2) funding to support one’s academic studies.

 By the end of a one-year commitment, participants will have established a mentoring relationship with experienced faculty, developed a specific grant application of their choice, received feedback on the proposal via a quality circle review, and submitted a competitive proposal for extramural funding.
 Participants will receive instruction through a series of workshops and one-on-one consultations conducted by Bauer and Associates, a national expert, who will address such topics as developing long-term research goals, identifying appropriate funding sources, applying for prestigious student awards, and developing a competitive proposal.

 Eligible students are enrolled full-time as doctoral students, are in good academic standing, and have a demonstrable interest in grant seeking.
 The program is open to students in the humanities, social sciences, health sciences, creative arts, education, professional programs, and natural, physical, and mathematical sciences.
-Please see the Guidelines for more details.